cookies-xor-cream/HugoTest/content/posts/poetry/testing/the_oceans_famished_maw.md

 Ghareh-ye man ho sarnevesht.

 I'm a puddle on the ground,
-That conducts no heat,
+that conducts no heat,
-But carries sound.
+but carries sound.

-She's the solder on my tongue,
-That died strung out:
+She's the solder on my tongue, that died strung out: one final rung.
-One final rung.

-She's the crevice in my heart,
-The part that's prime to crack,
+She's the crevice in my heart, the part that's prime to crack, and split apart.
-And split apart.

 But at what toll.
-And at what cost.
+and at what cost.
-From coast to coast,
+from coast to coast,
-This island sunk.
+this island sunk.